Human trafficking in Macau

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the territory in "Tier 2 Watchlist" in 2017.
+The U.S. report of 2023 placed Macau at Tier 3, while noting that China was one of eleven countries which were seen as having a documented government policy or pattern of human trafficking.

 Sex trafficking

 Sex trafficking in Macau is an issue.
 Macau and foreign women and girls are forced into prostitution in brothels, homes, and businesses in the city.

-Prosecution
+Prosecution (2010)

 Macau’s 2008 anti-trafficking legislation prohibits all forms of trafficking in persons and prescribes penalties that are sufficiently stringent and commensurate with those prescribed for other serious crimes.
 During the reporting period, authorities investigated six new trafficking cases.
 There were no cases of joint investigations between Macau authorities and foreign governments during the reporting period.
 In one ongoing investigation, law enforcement officials arrested six individuals who appeared to have been running a trafficking operation for over a decade.
 The syndicate was believed to have lured women to Macau by promising them jobs in massage parlors, and subsequently forcing them into prostitution upon arrival in the territory.
 Many cases investigated in 2008 were closed due to lack of evidence.
 In November 2009, Macau prosecutors convicted their first trafficking offender under the anti-trafficking law.
 A local man was sentenced to over seven years’ imprisonment for his role in the trafficking of two female Macau residents to Japan in 2008.
 Corruption remains a serious problem in Macau, often linked to the gambling industry and organized crime networks.
 There were no reports of trafficking complicity by Macau officials during the reporting period One Macau police officer arrested in 2008 for allegedly blackmailing two women in prostitution for ‘protection’ fees has still not been brought to trial.
 The involvement of international criminal syndicates in trafficking likely continued to challenge Macau’s law enforcement efforts.